A Sacred Passing's Scope of Practice

 MA, Minister, Death Doula/Midwife

 Kristi passionately defends our right to live and die on our own terms through years of volunteering, organizing, and directing nonprofit organizations.
-Kristi celebrates and elevates people as it holds them tenderly through the last moments of their sacred earthly lives.
+They celebrate and elevate holding people tenderly through the last moments of their sacred earthly lives.

-We are accepting applications for Death Midwives, Doulas and volunteers in the Greater Seattle Area.
+Our team of Death Midwives, Doulas and volunteers is made from a beautiful growing community here in the Greater Seattle Area.
 Applicants must have completed ASP Death Doula Level 1 &2 for an apprentice role or employment.
-Please send your completed application to info@asacredpassing. org